Lake Norman fishing places to stay

 With so many towns and communities throughout the lake region, there are plenty of events to keep you busy throughout the year.
 Huntersville hosts the Loch Norman Highland Games in April, featuring dancing, bagpipe bands, and traditional Scottish food.
 Starting in October, the town celebrates a Renaissance Festival that runs through the end of November.

-What are the top things to do in Lake Norman?
+Top things to do in Lake Norman

 Lake Norman State Park